IQSS/dataverse/doc/release-notes/6919-preview-tools.md

 ### Preview Only External Tools

 A new external tool type called "preview" has been added that prevents the tool from being displayed under "Explore Options" under the "Access File" button on the file landing page (#6919).
+This "preview" type replaces "hasPreviewMode", which has been removed.

+### Multiple Types for External Tools

+External tools now support multiple types.
+In practice, the types "explore" and "preview" are the only combination that makes a difference in the UI as opposed to only having only one or the other type (see "preview only" above).
+Multiple types are specified in the JSON manifest with an array in "types".
+The older, single "type" is still supported but should be considered deprecated.